Lawmakers Push For 'Red Flag' Laws To Take Guns Away From People In Crisis

 At the time of the shooting at Marjory Stoneman Douglas High School in Parkland, Fla., in February 2018, only five states allowed extreme risk protection orders.
 Today, 17 states — California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Indiana, Maryland, Massachusetts, Nevada, New Jersey, New York, Oregon, Rhode Island, Vermont and Washington — have protection orders, as does the District of Columbia.

-Advocates say protection orders address gaps in federal law, which bars people from having guns only if have been convicted of certain crimes; if they are determined to have a mental illness or have been involuntarily committed to a psychiatric hospital; or if they're subject to a final domestic violence restraining order.
+Advocates say protection orders address gaps in federal law, which bars people from having guns only if have been convicted of certain crimes, if they are determined to have a mental illness or have been involuntarily committed to a psychiatric hospital, or if they're subject to a final domestic violence restraining order.
 People who don't meet these criteria are still able to buy and keep guns, according to federal law, even if they display warning signs of impending violence or suicide.

 Protection orders "take guns out of the hands of those who should not have them without infringing on the rights of law-abiding gun owners," says Dr. Mark Rosenberg, who oversaw gun violence research at the Centers for Disease Control and Prevention.